-Cannabis Delivery Cars Get GPS
+Cannabis Delivery Software

 Tracking vehicles with GPS has been a common practice among a variety of businesses that have automotive assets.
-Pizza delivery persons, limousines and trucking companies are only a few of the types of industries that routinely use GPS auto tracking to manage vehicle activity and prevent those company assets from theft or misuse.
+Pizza delivery persons, limousines, and trucking companies are only a few of the types of industries that routinely use GPS auto tracking to manage vehicle activity and prevent those company assets from theft or misuse.
 The process of GPS vehicle monitoring is rather simple:

 - Live GPS is placed upon a car

 - The GPS reports real-time vehicle information

 - Vehicle information that includes location, speed and more are instantly uploaded online

 - Managers can view vehicle activity 24/7 from a phone or computer

 Having instant access to the location of a vehicle, historical driving records speeds driven and more is valuable data that can help a business improve routing, auto security, employee efficiency, and many other areas of business related to vehicle activity.
 For those delivering cannabis, this form of data is especially important because sometimes these delivery vehicles are targeted by thieves.